fredatgithub/FamilyShow/README.md

 # FamilyShow
-fork Family show from CodePlex
+I have forked the Family show project from CodePlex

 Here is an example: